-CELEBRATE NET GENERATION COACH LISA RAHKOLA
+CELEBRATE NET GENERATION TEACHER LISA RAHKOLA

 My name is Lisa Rahkola and I am an instructor in the Physical Education Teacher Education Program at the University of Minnesota Duluth.
 Prior to working in a teacher preparation program, I taught elementary PE at New Discoveries Montessori Academy in Hutchinson, Minn.